 If a child refuses to take medicine, staff must not force them to do so, but should note this in the records and follow agreed procedures.
-The procedures to follow in this situation will be set out in the individual child's health care plan.
 Parents should be informed of the refusal as soon as possible and the refusal should be recorded on the Medication Administration Record sheet.

-If a refusal to take medicines results in an emergency, the school's emergency procedures should be followed.
+If a refusal to take medicines results in an emergency, the school's emergency procedures should be followed e.g. if the child was at risk, school would call 999.